camptocamp/c2cgeoportal/doc/integrator/checker.rst

 Used to collect checks from a different instance in the parent/children structure.
 It is useful to perform a set of checks all at once.

-The checker collector use the following configuration structure:
+The check collector uses the following configuration structure:

 .. code:: yaml